useforgefitness/forgefitness-privacy/index.md

   never transmitted anywhere.
-- Health data is never used for advertising or marketing, never shared with third parties, and never used for any purpose other than showing you your own recovery information ‚Äî as required by Apple's HealthKit guidelines.
+- Health data is never used for advertising or marketing, never shared with third parties, and never used for any purpose other than showing you your own recovery information — as required by Apple's HealthKit guidelines.
-- You can grant or revoke this permission at any time in the Health app under Sharing ‚Üí Apps ‚Üí Forge Fitness.
+- You can grant or revoke this permission at any time in the Health app under Sharing → Apps → Forge Fitness.
 The app works fully without it;
   recovery fields simply show a dash.

 ## Cycle tracking